CVE-1999-1318

 01 // Technical Summary

-Local privilege escalation is possible on vulnerable SunOS systems due to a flaw in the su command's search path.
-By placing a malicious executable in the current working directory, an attacker can execute code with elevated privileges, potentially leading to system compromise.
+Local privilege escalation is possible on vulnerable SunOS systems due to an insecure search path used by the su command.
+This allows attackers to execute arbitrary code with elevated privileges, potentially leading to complete system compromise and data exfiltration.

 02 // Vulnerability Mechanism